-The white grape comes from Italy, Synonyms are Catalana and Uva Catalana.
-It was already in the 16th century in Campania mentioned.
-The name could indicate a Spanish origin and according to local assumptions, it was also allegedly made in 1450 by Spain introduced.
-However, were made by in 2005 DNA analysis no Spanish connections, but related to the Italian varieties Barbera del Sannio.
+The white grape variety comes from Italy, Synonyms are Catalana and Uva Catalana.
+It was built in the 16th century Campania mentioned.
+The name could indicate Spanish origin and, according to local speculations, it was also said to have existed in 1450 Spain introduced.
+However, were done through in 2005 DNA analysis no Spanish connections, but family ties to the Italian varieties Barbera del Sannio.
 Casa Vecchia and Nero di Troia detected.
-The very late ripening vine is resistant to fungal diseases, It produces acidic white wines with aromas of acacia, apricot and honey.
-The variety is in Campania in the province of Naples near Mount Vesuvius and on Sardinia grown.
-She is also called table grape used.
+The vine ripens very late and is resistant to fungal diseases, It produces acidic white wines with aromas of acacia flowers, apricots and honey.
+The variety is in Campania in the province of Naples near Vesuvius and on Sardinia grown.
+It is also called table grape used.
 The acreage in 2010 was 54 hectares.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012